benjbuch/octo_waffle/part_01-basic_interactions.md

-R packages can be found anywhere on the internet, but most reliably, they are obtained from the ‘Comprehensive R Archive Network’ ([CRAN](https://cran.rstudio.com)).
-A good R package will be actively maintained and developed by the R community.
+R packages can be found anywhere on the internet, but most reliably, they are obtained from the ‘Comprehensive R Archive Network’ ([CRAN](https://cran.rstudio.com)), the main repository of contriubted R packages.

-To install, e.g. the `magrittr` package from CRAN.
+To install a CRAN package that is not on your machine, e.g. the `magrittr` package from CRAN.

 ``` r
 install.packages("magrittr")